softwaresaved/2020-04-30-ramp-swc/novice/python/07-errors.md

 > especially if you are mixing spaces and tabs.
 > Because they are both [whitespace]({{ page.root }}/reference/#whitespace),
 > it is difficult to visually tell the difference.
-> In the following example,
+> In the following example, where we have a file called `hello_world.py`,
 > the first two lines are using a tab for indentation,
 > while the third line uses four spaces:
 >